PIC123/react-portfolio-template/README.md

 To view a live example, **[click here](https://react-portfolio-template.netlify.app/)**.

 Just change `src/yourdata.js` to get your personal portfolio.
-Feel free to use it as-is or customize it as much as you want.
+Feel free to use it as-is or customize it as much as you want

 But if you want to **contribute** and make this much better for other developer have a look at [Issues](https://github.com/chetanverma16/react-portfolio-template/issues).